 Medication Management – With RFID (Radio Frequency Identification) technology, tags, and barcodes are inserted in objects and devices, which makes data seamlessly integrated into the EHR.

 Telemedicine – IoT plays a critical role in Patient-Provider interaction in the field of Telehealth.
-Availability of video and remote diagnostic technologies has led to benefits like device interoperability, and convenience.
+The availability of video and remote diagnostic technologies has led to benefits like device interoperability, and convenience.

-Remote Patient Monitoring, (RPM) through intelligently connected devices, sensors and smartphone enable patients to conduct a routine test and send real-time data to their physicians.
-Providers are now able to increase patient engagement, provide faster results inpatient consultation, and conduct accurate diagnosis – reducing the need for on-site hospital visits – a situation beneficial especially for the rural and aging population.
+Remote Patient Monitoring, (RPM) through intelligently connected devices, sensors, and smartphones enables patients to conduct a routine test and send real-time data to their physicians.
+Providers are now able to increase patient engagement, provide faster results in inpatient consultation, and conduct accurate diagnosis – reducing the need for on-site hospital visits – a situation beneficial especially for the rural and aging population.